DrawZeroPoint/RoTools/README.md

    ```
    This will show a RViz window if you did not set gui:=false

-2. In RViz, right click the interactive marker (IM) in scene, choose `continous control`, then you can control
+2. In RViz, right-click the interactive marker (IM) in scene, choose `continous control`, then you can control
    the robot by dragging the IM.

 ### Use with Xsens motion capture stream